skirill430/Intro-to-Software/Sprint1.md

-User Stories

-   Sprint 1 oriented:
+# Sprint 1

-I want an app that has a communicating front and back end to have a functioning program
+## User Stories
+- As someone interested in Quick Shop, I want the website to have a clean looking interface that can communicate with a database/server, so that I can get accurate and updated information about the products I am shopping for.

-I want to have a search bar that I can type user input into
+- As a user, I want a search bar that I can type user input into, so that I can view specific items.

-I want the application to have a database in the backend

-I want there to be an angular framework that successfully runs a website

-I want a clean looking interface to interact with for the program

-I want to generate results from APIs when I search for something

-   Longer term user stories:

-I as a user want a shopping list that will save the items that I favorited when visiting the site previously
+- As a user, I want to be able to create a list of the items I want, so that I can see all my desired items at a glance.

+- As a frequent site visitor who uses multiple devices, I want to connect my lists and other information to an account, so that I can save my lists and access them through any device.

+- As a person who likes to save money, I want to filter the products by price and other measures (like rating), so that I can get the best possible value.

-As a customer I want to be able to search for a product and get results from several different stores because I want to get the best deal I can.
+- As an avid online shopper, I want to search for a product and get results from several different stores, so that I can save time browsing through various online stores and find the best deal I can.

-As a frequent user of this app, I want to be able to log in in order to retrieve my saved data from using the site previously.

-As a user I want the site to account for how many of the specified item may be included in a given order because I may want a specific number of my item
+- As a customer, I want the search results to display various information (price, rating, stock availability, etc.), so that I can make an informed purchase.

-   Issues planned to address:
+## Issues planned to address

-Have an angular site that runs
+- Set up the GitHub project workflow

+- Have a running front-end, Angular application

-Have some form of backend that runs
+- Have a running form of back-end using Go

-Link the front and backend in communication with each other
+- Link the front-end and back-end, so that they can send and receive requests from each other

-Include a search bar in the angular web app
+- Include a search bar in the Angular web app

-Get a working database running on the backend side
+- Create and link a database to the back-end

+- Send a request to one of the store APIs and get meaningful data

+- Send a request through Postman and get a result

+## Issues Successfully Completed
+- Set up the GitHub project workflow

+- Have a running front-end, Angular application

+- Have a running form of back-end using Go

+- Include a search bar in the Angular web app

-Try sending requests to one of the store APIs
+- Send a request to one of the store APIs and get meaningful data

-Send a request through postman and get a result
+- Send a request through Postman and get a result

+## Issues Not Completed
+- Link the front-end and back-end, so that they can send and receive requests from each other
+  - This did not get completed because we got stuck.
+Because Professor Dobra mentioned that the front-end and back-end did not need to be communicating for Sprint 1, we felt that we should spend our time getting individual client and server functionality.
+There were only few examples connecting both Go and Angular, so we  prioritized other tasks.

+- Create and link a database to the back-end
+  - This did not get completed because the back-end team decided to take more time to figure out what database would be best for the website.
+Using Azure to host a MySQL server was an option they explored, but they were concerned that after the free student trial ended, the website would no longer be functional.
+Using SQLite was also considered, but the serverless nature does not fit with the desired functionality of our database.
+Further research will be conducted.